harriott/vimfiles/QR/QR.md

 :r!<shell_command>    " reads shell command output into current buffer :se sh                " returns the path to the shell :se ssop              " sessionoptions
-:tabe $HOME\_vimrc    " bring up my vimrc in a new tab :term
+:term
 <shellcmd> | gvim -   " pipes shell command output into gvim
 gx                    " open url under cursor (or all of first line of markdown link)